IMF Staff Completes Mission to South Sudan for the Third Review of a Staff-Monitored Program with Board Involvement

 • South Sudan’s policy and reform agenda aims to recalibrate near-term macroeconomic policies to cope with the oil production shock while maintaining economic stability and debt sustainability; and further improve governance and transparency.
 Discussions on performance and policies to underpin the completion of the third review of the Staff-Monitored Program with Board Involvement will continue in the coming weeks.

-Washington, DC: An International Monetary Fund (IMF) staff team, led by Ms. Mame Astou Diouf, Mission chief for South Sudan, visited Juba from September 25−October 2, 2024.
+Washington, DC: An International Monetary Fund (IMF) staff team, led by Ms. Mame Astou Diouf, mission chief for the Republic of South Sudan, visited Juba from September 25−October 2, 2024.
 The team held discussions with the South Sudanese authorities on the third review under the Staff-Monitored Program with Board Involvement (PMB), which was approved on February 17, 2023 and accompanied by a disbursement through the Food Shock Window approved on March 1, 2023 (See PR 23/55).

 At the end of the visit, Ms. Diouf issued the following statement: